 Requirements Gathering 101

 Requirements gathering is an essential part of any project and project management.
 Understanding fully what a project will deliver is critical to its success.
-This may sound like common sense, but surprisingly it's an area that is often given far too little attention.
+Requirements gathering sounds like common sense, but surprisingly, it's an area that is given far too little attention.

-Many projects start with the barest headline list of requirements, only to find later the customers' needs have not been properly understood.
+Many projects start with the barest headline list of requirements, only to find later the customer's needs have not been adequately understood.

 - A succinct requirement specification for management purposes.